 One of the purposes of platform teams is to implement and enforce best practices.
 This remains true when you apply a self-service infrastructure approach.
 By combining Spaces, Blueprints, policies, and the module registry with a modern self-service approach to manage the dependencies between stacks, it becomes easier to ensure best practices are followed.

-A compelling feature of Spacelift is the way you can manage the entire platform setup.
+A compelling feature of Spacelift is the ability to manage the entire platform setup.
 Spacelift has published its own Terraform provider, which means the process of managing the platform governs all processes in the organization, such as infrastructure coding (and creation), version control, CI/CD, security scans, governance, etc. This approach allows the organization to achieve next-level quality and cooperation.

-Spacelift’s platform aligns with all the criteria for a self-service infrastructure approach.
-It allows the organizations to create, manage, and use the infrastructure in a modern way while prioritizing security, scalability, and reusability.
+Spacelift’s platform aligns with all the criteria for a self-service infrastructure approach, and it supports the practical requirements that make self-service sustainable.
+It enables organizations to create, manage, and utilize infrastructure in a modern manner, while prioritizing security, scalability, reusability, and guardrails.

-From the platform team’s perspective, Spacelift offers all the tools needed to launch and manage the self-service infrastructure and control how it is used by the organization.
+From the platform team’s perspective, Spacelift provides all the tools necessary to launch and manage self-service infrastructure, as well as control its usage within the organization.
 Development teams can be onboarded easily and start using the self-service infrastructure in no time.
-And when help is needed, the platform team is there to simply check the status, logs and behavior of the problematic stack and quickly provide guidance.
+And when help is needed, the platform team is there to simply check the status, logs, and behavior of the problematic stack and provide guidance quickly.

-Our approach to self-service infrastructure delivers all the features you need to build a robust self-service culture for enhanced cooperation and superior solution delivery.
+Our approach to self-service infrastructure delivers the features you need to build a robust self-service culture with measurable outcomes, including better developer experience, clearer standards, and safer automation.
 Find out how you can benefit from this approach with a free trial or book a demo with our engineering team to discuss your options in more detail.